davisjoseph6/holbertonschool-monty/README.md

 The Monty code is organized into the following files:

 - `monty.h`: Header file containing function prototypes and data structures.
-- `main.c`: Main entry point of the program, handles file reading and execution.
+- `monty.c`: Main entry point of the program, handles file reading and execution.
-- `function.c`: Contains the function to execute Monty bytecode instructions.
+- `.c files`: Contains the function to execute Monty bytecode instructions.
 - `opcode.c`: Contains functions to manipulate the stack (push, pop, swap, etc.).

 # Tests